-Kicking Horse’s ski terrain encompasses 2,800-acres with a vertical drop of 4,133,’ making it the third highest in Canada and the fourth in North America.
+Kicking Horse’s ski terrain encompasses 3,486-acres with a vertical drop of 4,314,’ making it the third highest in Canada and the fourth in North America.
 For comparison, Kicking Horse is just shy of Jackson Hole’s vertical drop.
-Part of the Resorts of the Canadian Rocky Mountains, Kicking Horse is a sister resort to Kimberley, Fernie, and Nakiska, Mont Sainte Anne and Stoneham in Quebec.
+Part of the Resorts of the Canadian Rocky Mountains, Kicking Horse is a sister resort to Kimberely, Fernie, and Nakiska, Mont Sainte Anne and Stoneham in Quebec.

-Kicking Horse is home to beautiful on mountain lodge, and Canada’s highest elevation restaurant, Eagle’s Eye which stands at 7,705′ for the most scenic lunch ever.
-Elk burgers and a panorama await with great table service, reached by the gondola – family members can download after lunch if they prefer in lieu of skiing the long descent.
-Make a reservation for Eagle’s Eye or go ahead of the lunch crowd for the best window seats.
+Kicking Horse is home to beautiful on mountain lodge, and Canada’s highest elevation restaurant, Eagle’s Eye which stands at 7,705′ for the most scenic ski lunch ever.
+Elk burgers or Salmon and a panorama await with great table service, reached by the gondola – family members can download after lunch if they prefer in lieu of skiing the long descent.
+Make a reservation for Eagle’s Eye or go ahead of the lunch crowd for the best window seats or a bar stool.

-We recommend the Glacier Mountaineer Lodge in the heart of Kicking Horse’s ski village for lodging, steps to the Golden Eagle Express Gondola and après ski activities, with spacious suites, an outdoor hot tub and spectacular views.
+Stay at the Glacier Mountaineer Lodge in the heart of Kicking Horse’s ski village for lodging steps to the Golden Eagle Express Gondola and après ski activities, with spacious suites, an outdoor hot tub and spectacular views.
 You will have all the comforts and conveniences of home: kitchen, washer dryer, tv, wifi, fireplace, and plus splendid views of the mountains and the ski slopes.
-You can walk to childcare, ski school, the general store, ski sops and few restaurants in Kicking Horse’s ski village.
+You can walk to childcare, ski school, the general store, ski shops and few restaurants in Kicking Horse’s ski village.

 Kicking Horse was previously named Whitetooth Ski Area, owned and operated by the Town of Golden, before it was purchased and expanded in 1999.
 Kicking Horse is actually named for the Kicking Horse River that passes through this southeastern section of British Columbia.
 The longest authentic covered timber frame bridge in Canada crosses the Kicking Horse River in Golden.

 For on mountain lodging at Kicking Horse, Glacier Mountaineer Lodge, Palliser Lodge, Copper Horse Lodge, Vagabond Lodge, and Winston Lodge, are all located at the ski mountain base, in close proximity to the Golden Eagle Express Gondola in the heart of the ski plaza.
 Or you can lodge in downtown Golden, or at least visit this authentic western town and maybe go for a snowmobile tour around the river valley.
-A family ski trip to Kicking Horse is best saved for when the kids are skiing double black diamonds, and combine the Canadian mountain ski trip with a visit to Revelstoke and or Lake Louise in Banff.
+A family ski trip to Kicking Horse is best saved for when the kids are skiing double black diamonds, and combine the Canadian mountain ski trip with a visit to Revelstoke.
+Fernie and Kimberely, or Lake Louise and Sunshine Village in Banff.

 Kicking Horse Stats: